controlflow/resharper-heapview/Readme.md

-﻿ReSharper Heap Allocations Viewer plugin
+﻿Heap Allocations Viewer plugin for ReSharper and Rider
 ----------------------------------------

 This plugins statically analyzes C# code to find all local object allocations happening.